 The emergency rod insertion control panel is located in the back-panel area of the MCR.
-It serves as an additional logic panel to contain relays (or solidstate equivalent) hardware needed to transmit discrete output signals to the emergency rod insertion panels in the Reactor Building (RB).
-The discrete output signals are activated based upon input signals received from the RPS related portion of the Reactor Trip and Isolation System (RTIS) panels that indicate a scram-follow function is active or based upon input signals received from the RFCS that indicate a ARI function or SCRRI function is active or by input signals from the two manual SCRRI pushbuttons on the Main Control Room Panel (MCRP).
+It serves as an additional logic panel to contain relays (or solid-state equivalent) hardware needed to transmit discrete output signals to the emergency rod insertion panels in the Reactor Building (RB).
+The discrete output signals are activated based upon input signals received from the RPS related portion of the RTIS panels that indicate a scram-follow function is active or based upon input signals received from the RFCS that indicate a ARI function or SCRRI function is active or by input signals from the two manual SCRRI pushbuttons on the main control panel.